vmware-labs/distribution-tooling-for-helm/README.md

 ...
 ```

-> **Warning:** Signatures
+> **Note:** Signatures
 >
-> Chart signatures are not bundled as they would be invalidated at chart unwrap because of the rellocation.
-Bundled images signatures will be valid if all the images mentioned in the signed manifest are wrapped.
+> Chart signatures are not bundled as they would be invalidated at chart unwrap because of the relocation.
+All the container images wrapped will maintain their signatures and metadata.

 ### Unwrapping Helm charts